kevino5233/Infector_KA/README.md

 To begin infection, click on the user as the source of the infection.
 To do limited infection, check the "limited" box in the top right.

 The application will load a default graph data set.
 If you wish to use your own data set, you can do so using a JSON file named "data.json".
 The JSON should be of JSON Array format, with each entry having a field "uid" for the user.
 There should also be an array "students" with unique ids of students of this user.
-See data.json.sample for an example.
+See "data.json.sample#" for examples.

 There are some sample tests that you may build.
 They all have .sample# file endings.

+# Testing

+There are no formal tests for this application, due to it being in Unity.
+However, generally the application should follow this logic.

+- A "Total infection" will not affect graphs not connected to the original infector.
+- Partial infection will infect every other layer of students.
+- A layer of students is simply a coach and his students.
+- The exception to this rule is if a student of a coach is also a coach.

+# Flaws

+- Spaghetti code in some areas.
+- Navigation is not ideal.
+- Testing could be made easier by labeling the users with their UIDs.
+    - I would simply have to give instructions on which user to infect when and state the desired color for each user.
+- A partial infection of a single class will have the same result as a total infection.
+- Another conjecture from the first flaw is that the current partial infection method can still unintentionally infect too many users, depending on the topology of the student-coach relations.
+- Despite there being a field for it, this application does NOT support limited infection with quotas.
+    - If I were to do this, I would keep a counter of users I have infected.
+    - "Best fit" to the remaining number of users to be infected would be the hueristic to determine priority for infection.